aanagnostou/ubuntu18.04lts/Docs/How-To/Switch From PHP 7.2 => PHP 7.1.md

-##### Package needed for the installation, you need to install software-properties-common :
+##### You need to install software-properties-common to intall Php 7.1 on Ubuntu 18.04 :

 ```
 $ sudo apt-get install software-properties-common